seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TAMORA**
 Have I not reason, think you, to look pale?
-These two have ’ticed me hither to this place:
+These two have 'ticed me hither to this place:
 A barren detested vale, you see it is;
 The trees, though summer, yet forlorn and lean,
-O’ercome with moss and baleful mistletoe:
+O'ercome with moss and baleful mistletoe:
 Here never shines the sun; here nothing breeds,
 Unless the nightly owl or fatal raven:
-And when they show’d me this abhorred pit,
+And when they show'd me this abhorred pit,
 They told me, here, at dead time of the night,
 A thousand fiends, a thousand hissing snakes,
 Ten thousand swelling toads, as many urchins,